Testing Whether Gravity Acts as a Quantum Entity When Measured

 All masses are prepared, held in spatial superposition (mechanism to create such superposition can be found in \cite{bose1999scheme,scala2013matter,wan2016free,pedernales2020motional,marshman2022constructing,margalit2020realization,zhou2022catapulting,zhou2022mass,bose2023massive}), and recombined for completing interferometry through specific means, such as spin motion coupling.
 In what follows, let $M_i$ and $S_i$ denote the mass and embedded spin degrees of freedom of a given mass indexed by $i$ according to whether one of the two probe systems ($i=A,B$ in sequence) or the source system ($i=C$) is referenced.

 The initial state of the source mass with its embedded spin at $t=0$ is given by,

-where $\ket{\zeta}_{M_C}$ is the initial localised state of the source mass at the center of the axis of the source-interferometer.
+where $\ket{\zeta}_{M_C}$ is the initial localized state of the source mass at the center of the axis of the source interferometer.
 Over a time $T$, the source mass is prepared in spatial superposition via the unitary evolution:

 In the above, the states $|L\uparrow\rangle_C$ and $|R\downarrow\rangle_C$ are separated by a distance $\Delta x (t)$, which grows from $0$ at $t=0$ to the maximum at $t=T$ with $\Delta x (T) = \Delta x$.
 The first probe mass $M_A$ (of mass $m$) with embedded spin $S_A$ is then introduced and subjected to the evolution (\ref{evo}) with the subscript `$C$' being replaced by `$A$' over another time interval $T$.